radareorg/radare2-book/analysis/code_analysis.md

    0x000034c0    6 sym.imp.isatty
 ```

-When we want to check how analysis changes affect the result in case of a big functions, we can
+When we want to check how analysis changes affect the result in the case of big functions, we can
-use minimap instead, allowing to see a bigger flow graphs on the same screen size.
+use minimap instead, allowing to see a bigger flow graph on the same screen size.
 To get into
 the minimap mode type `VV` then press `p` twice:
 ```
 [0x00003ac0]> VV @ main (nodes 6 edges 5 zoom 100%) BB-MINI mouse:canvas-y mov-speed:5